 - No illegal weapons of any kind.
 California has fairly strict laws about various kinds of martial arts weapons, ballistic knives, and “decorative” blades.
 Please familiarize yourself with state law before bringing a live blade/bludgeon weapon of any kind to the con.
 Save that stuff for the Dojo.

 - Don’t act like an idiot.

 Many conventions in the United States are banning weapons altogether, and we think that spoils the fun.
 We would rather that you obey our simple guidelines and have safe weekend.
 It’s a fairly liberal weapons policy, and we’d like to keep it that way; please don’t be careless and ruin it for everybody else.
 Let’s use common sense, err on the side of caution with our prop weapons, and make sure it stays fun.

 Vaccination and Pandemic Policy

 The pandemic of SARS-CoV2, commonly called COVID-19, continues, more or less as expected.
-The US Federal government has repeatedly extended the public health emergency, most recently on 4/13/2022.
+We are slowly shifting into the endemic phase.
+After repeatedly extending it, the US Federal government has announced that it will end the public health emergency on May 11, 2023 (3 weeks after the convention).

 The Public Health Department of Santa Clara County, where Costume-Con 39 will be held, still recommends masks for indoor events.
-We see signs that another surge is starting (April 2022), and will always follow or exceed the county, state, and federal recommendations at the highest level.
+We are still seeing a mixture of Covid, influenza and RSV in the community, and hospitals are at or near capacity.
+So we still need to be careful and we will always follow or exceed the county, state, and federal recommendations at the highest level.